mozilla/tabzilla/README.md

 Adding the universal tab requires to a site requires:

-1. Add the static tab link (example below) to the top of your template
+1. Add the static tab link (example below) to the top of your template.
     ```<a href="http://www.mozilla.org/" id="tabzilla">mozilla</a>```
-2. Include the tabzilla.css CSS file either as a CSS include or built into your minified styles
+2. Include the tabzilla.css CSS file either as a CSS include or built in to your minified styles.
     ```<link href="//www.mozilla.org/tabzilla/media/css/tabzilla.css" rel="stylesheet" />```
-3. Include the tabzilla.js file in your template (preferably in the footer)
+3. Include the tabzilla.js file in your template (preferably in the footer).
     ```<script src="//www.mozilla.org/tabzilla/media/js/tabzilla.js"></script>```

 Requirements
 ------------

-As the universal tab does inject HTML/CSS into the DOM, some there are some requirements that must be met by including sites.
+As the universal tab does inject HTML/CSS into the DOM, some there are some requirements that you must meet.

 1. Background images must not be attached to the ```<body>``` element.
 2. Absolutely positioned elements must not be positioned relative to the ```<body>``` element.